Reuh/anselme/ideas.md

 Standard library.

 * Text manipulation would make sense, but that would require a full UTF-8/Unicode support library like https://github.com/starwing/luautf8.
 * Something to load other files.
 Maybe not load it by default to let the calling game sandbox Anselme.
+Probably create an export scope per file to perform some nice module loading.
 * Implement the useful functions from Anselme v1.
 * Checkpoint management.
 * Overloadable :format for custom types.